-- Automate.io Automate.io can integrate apps, synchronize data between apps and build completely automated workflows.
-Complex workflows can be built across different applications quickly and effectively and you can even add things like time delays, conditional logic and data formatting.
+- Automate.io Automate. io can integrate apps, synchronize data between apps and build completely automated workflows.
+Complex workflows can be built across different applications quickly and effectively.
+You can even add things like time delays and data formatting.

 - Zapier helps your business move information easily between your sales automation applications.
-It only takes a few clicks to build workflows and Zapier sweetens the deal by providing an editing interface that’s incredibly easy to use so you can set up your sales automations without a developer’s help.
+It only takes a few clicks to build workflows and Zapier sweetens the deal by providing an interface that’s incredibly easy to use so you can set up your sales automations with no help.

 - N8n.
 This system gives you a straightforward way to create integrations between applications using drag and drop diagrams.
 You can choose who you want to have storing the data and can run it either locally or through the cloud.
-Workflows are easy to build with apps and custom logic and n8n lets you edit anything.
-You can build custom integrations for CRMs, making n8n a great tool for producing all manner of automated sales workflows.
+Workflows are easy to build with apps and n8n lets you edit anything.
+You can build custom integrations for CRMs, making n8n a great tool for producing many automated sales workflows.

 - Integromat simplifies the flow of data between different apps so you have more time to think about your business growth.
 This integration service lets you automate work quickly and effectively.
 It has an incredibly easy to use visual editor with drag-and-drop features.
 You can even design many integrations, for example integrating Google Sheets with an email or even more complex things like integrating tools via Webhooks or data sources via JSON.

 The 4 steps of building your sales process automation software tech stack

 Make sure that you have a clear list of requirements for your sales automation tech stack before looking at solutions.
 There are thousands of tech solutions in the market and it is easy to get distracted by the latest solution, which may not actually meet your business’s requirements.
 Setting out the requirements clearly before investing is a crucial stage to avoid buyer’s remorse later down the line!